 North Carolina State University on Overleaf

-NC State University is providing free Overleaf Professional accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
-Overleaf Professional accounts provide real-time track changes, unlimited collaborators, and full document history.
+NC State University is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

-Claim your free Overleaf Professional account by signing up (or signing in) below.
-You'll need to verify a NCSU email address in order to receive your free Professional account.
+Claim your Overleaf Professional upgrade by signing up (or signing in) below.
+You'll need to verify a NCSU email address.

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 Take our free course to quickly master the LaTeX essentials

 If you're new to LaTeX, we've put together a free online course to help you learn the basics.
 If you have never used LaTeX before, or if it has been a while and you would like a refresher, this is the place to start.